 What are pine nuts?

 Pine nuts are the small elongated and peeled seeds from the cones of the pine (conifer).
-The pine nuts are located between the scales of the cones and are enclosed by a hard core.
-Pine kernels from the Mediterranean are more elongated than the Asian pine nuts.
+The nut lies between the scales of the cones and is inside a hard shell.
+The Mediterranean Pine kernels are longer than the Asian ones.

-In Italian cuisine, pine nuts are often used in pasta salads or in filled omelettes.
-They belong in a good pesto alla Genovese as well as in the Torta della Nonna.
+The Italian cuisine uses pine nuts in pasta salads or filled omelets.
+They belong to pesto Alla Genovese as well as in the Torta Della Nonna.
 They also taste good with fried chicken or a delicious mushroom carpaccio.